 An error occurred while migrating orchestrator data.
 Violation of PRIMARY KEY constraint 'PK_AspNetUserLogins'.
 Cannot insert duplicate key in object 'identity.AspNetUserLogins'.
 The duplicate key value is (Windows.Scheme, S-1-5-21-705512089-1558976605-4064737748-16945, 52da69bb-f3cb-4d90-806d-64bbbe6321bf)

-If Upgrade is failed with the above error, request to restore the Database since new identity schema is updated in the target database.
+If an upgrade fails with this error, request to restore the Database, as a new identity schema is updated in the target database.

 select UserId, count(UserId) from dbo.UserLogins